 The first step in deciding whether a reportable data breach has occurred involves considering whether there has been a data breach.

-A personal data breach is defined under the Regulation as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed”.
+A An incident which leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure or access to personal data.... is defined under the Regulation as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed”.